Abharnak/Abharnak/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on AI and Software projects.
+- 🔭 I’m currently working on data analytics and AI projects that focus on deriving insights and improving decision-making.
-- 🌱 I’m currently learning Artificial Intelligence and Data Science.
 - 📫 How to reach me: abharnak19@gmail.com

-#### Check out my portfolio at https://abharnak.github.io/my-portfolio/
+### Check out my portfolio at https://abharnak.github.io/my-portfolio/

 ## Check out my Projects
 ## Data Visualization